holoviz-topics/EarthML/doc/README.md

 you do `git status` because they aren't tracked and are being actively ignored.
 To clean them out I recommend you run `git clean -xfdi doc`.
 But be careful.

-> This is kind of terrible, but if you want to generate just one example you
+> This is kind of terrible, but if you want to run just one example you
 > can generate just the rst for that example.
 That would look like:
 >
 > ```
 > nbsite generate-rst --org pyviz-topics --project-name earthml --offset 1 --nblink=top --skip '.*topics/.*,.*02.*,.*03.*,.*04.*,.*05.*,.*06.*'
 > ```
 > That will make just 01_ and the index notebooks.
+>
-TODO: We should add a `nbsite --include` flag
+> **TODO:** We should add a `nbsite --include` flag

 ### Step 2: evaluate notebooks
 Next we will evaluate all the notebooks, which for sites that have many notebooks or computation-intensive notebooks can take a long time.
 The evaluated notebooks will be under the doc dir and there are .json blobs that accompany them.

 > #### Optional
-> To get pre-evaluated versions of the notebooks you can check out doc dir of the
-> evaluated branch:
+> Some notebooks have evaluated versions checked in to master as git-lfs files.
+> These notebooks will be skipped by default.
+You can rm the notebook(s) that you
+> want to re-evaluate.
+For example:
 >
 > ```bash
-> git fetch https://github.com/pyviz-topics/earthml.git evaluated:refs/remotes/evaluated
-> git checkout evaluated -- doc
-> git reset HEAD
+> rm doc/topics/Heat_and_Trees.ipynb
 > ```
->
-> Now you should have a lot of .ipynb and .json files in the doc dir.
-To avoid running
-> all the notebooks you can just rm the notebook(s) that you want to have re-evaluated.
->
-> ```bash
-> rm doc/<path_to_your_evaluated_notebook>
-> ```

-To evaluate the notebooks run:
+To run the notebooks do:

 ```bash
 nbsite build --what=html --output=builtdocs